StewAlexander-com/NetVendor/EXECUTION_PATHS.md

 # ShadowVendor Execution Paths & Behavior Graph

+**Who should read this**: QA engineers, testers, and anyone evaluating ShadowVendor's reliability who needs to understand all execution modes and validate that every way to run the tool is properly tested.

 This document maps all ways users can run ShadowVendor, the execution flow for each path, and test coverage.

 ## 📊 Execution Paths Overview